 Arms control, disarmament and confidence and security building measures are significant elements of Latvia's security policy.
-Latvia works closely with its partners bilaterally and multilaterally, including in OSCE and NATO.
+Latvia works closely with its partners bilaterally and multilaterally, including in Organization for Security and Co-operation in Europe (OSCE) and NATO.
 Latvia is a member of all of the main international treaties, conventions and initiatives on the non-proliferation of weapons of mass destruction and disarmament: